Course – LSS (cat=Security/Spring Security)

 1. Overview

-In this tutorial, we’ll focus on how to test a REST service that is secured and uses Keycloak for authentication and authorization with Swagger UI.
+In this tutorial, we’ll focus on testing a secured REST service that uses Keycloak for authentication and authorization with Swagger UI.

 2. The Challenge